Professor Peter Whelan

 - International Competition Law (LAW5445M).

-I am the Module organiser for Central Issues in Criminal Law and International Competition Law.
+I am the Module Organiser for both Central Issues in Criminal Law and International Competition Law.

 In previous years I have also taught Tort Law, Contract Law, EU Law, US Law, Legal Skills, and Understanding Crime.
 I also supervise undergraduate and postgraduate dissertations in various areas of law.
 I have also judged numerous moots involving undergraduate students.

 I hold a Postgraduate Diploma in Higher Education Practice, which was awarded by the University of East Anglia.